timvisee/barbapappa/docs/specs/products.md

 ### Product model
 - `id`: index
+- `economy_id`: reference to the economy
 - `user_id`: reference to the user that added this product
 - `type`: type of product this is
     - 1: `normal`: a normal product added to a bar economy
     - 2: `custom`: a custom product added by a user
 - `name`: base name of the product
+- `product_category_id`: optional reference to a product category
 - `enabled`: true if enabled and visible, false if not
 - `archived`: false if available, true if archived and hidden
 - `created_at`: time the product was last created at
 - `updated_at`: time the product was last updated at

+### Product category
+A category that can be assigned to products, to better organize the product structure.

+Product categories are hierarchical thus a tree of categories can be made.

+#### Product category model
+- `id`: index
+- `economy_id`: reference to the economy
+- `name`: Category name
+- `parent`: reference to a parent category
+- `created_at`: time the category was created at
+- `updated_at`: time the category was last updated at

+### Product category translation
+A product may have name translations, to support different languages.
+Translations override the base name of the product if set.

+Only one product translation should be made in each locale.

+#### Product category translation model
+- `id`: index
+- `product_category_id`: reference to the product category
+- `locale`: locale the translation is in
+- `name`: product category name
+- `created_at`: time the product category translation was created at
+- `updated_at`: time the product category translation was last updated at

 ### Product offer
 A product offer specifies in what bars a product is available.